replicatedhq/replicated-docs/docs/reference/kots-cli-download.md

 # download

 Retrieves a copy of the application manifests from the cluster, and store them in a specific directory structure on your workstation.
-Requires a running application with the admin console.
+Requires a running application with the Replicated admin console.

 ## Usage
 ```bash